GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/05.441-450/09.The-Thought-of-Thee/docs.md

 ---
+title: |
-title: 449.
-The Thought of Thee
+    449. The Thought of Thee - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 449.
+The Thought of Thee.
+Jesus, the very thought of thee, With sweetness fills the breast; But sweeter far thy face to see, And in thy presence rest.
+    keywords:  |
-    keywords: Christ in Song, The Thought of Thee, Jesus, the very thought of thee,
+        Christ in Song, adventhymnals, advent hymnals, The Thought of Thee, Jesus, the very thought of thee.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 449. THE THOUGHT OF THEE
+####  Christ in Song,

 ```txt
 1.